At Delhi's Shaheen Bagh, anti-CAA protesters ring in new year with national anthem

 Asked for his name, the man requested anonymity and added, "I don't want me being here to be identified with any religion.
 It's for a bigger cause, it's to oppose the Citizenship Amendment Act and the National Register of Citizens."
 A city-based artist, who identified herself as "Phool Kumari", used the platform to also protest against the arrests of some artists in south India who were held by the police over their anti-CAA kollams recently.

 "We are living on Orwellian reality.
 Absurdity is the new normal.
-Government is using its brute force at the wrong places.
+The government is using its brute force in the wrong places.
 Arts, and protests, in general, should not be held against the citizens," the 26-year-old artist said busy writing with chalk captions on posters that were used by some protesters at the venue.
 Local men and women too remained at the ground well past 12, in solidarity for the cause they said were the "most important now".

 "Otherwise we would have watched TV at home," a woman said requesting anonymity.
 Shaheen Bagh, near Jamia Millia Islamia, has been a protest venue for a section of people opposed to the CAA and the NRC since December 15.